Polish translation here.

 If you understand just these three points you will understand enough to critically evaluate the contribution that Rao et al. have supposedly made.

-com if you think you can argue that Rao et al. have demonstrated that the Indus symbols must have been writing, and could not have been a non-linguistic system.
+Feel free to write to me at if you think you can argue that Rao et al. have demonstrated that the Indus symbols must have been writing, and could not have been a non-linguistic system.
 I warn you though that the argument had better be a good one: I have seen quite a few attempts to support the work with further argumentation and nothing so far holds up under even mild scrutiny.